 - holidays and special events

-The plan should include back-up arrangements in case your child needs to stay home from child care or school.
-That might mean talking to your former partner about how they can help out.
-You might be able to discuss this in person, on the phone or via email.
+The plan should also include back-up arrangements in case your child needs to stay home from child care or school.
+That might mean talking to your child’s other parent about how they can help out.
+You might be able to discuss this in person, on the phone, or via email or text message.

 Once your co-parenting plan is in place and working, you need to agree on what happens if one of you needs to change the plan or has a change in circumstances in the future.

-– Philly, 30, separated for one year and mother of two children
+– Philly, 30, separated for 1 year and mother of 2 children

 Co-parenting successfully: tips